TeMU-BSC/Embeddings/README.md

 ## Troubleshooting

-If you get Uncide/Decode Error, Please read the embedding files as a below example, by adding a new argument to specify the encoding:
+If you get an ``Unicode/Decode error``, please load the embedding files adding a new argument to specify the encoding, as shown below:

 <pre>
-f = open(fname, "r", encoding="utf-8")
+f = open(filename, "r", encoding="utf-8")
 </pre>

-## Digital Object Identifier (DOI) and access to dataset files

-Word Embedding models can be download from:  ??

 ## Citing
 Please cite our paper if you use it in your experiments or project.